How to increase the recursion limit in Python

 Parsing deeply nested JSON data structures with sys.setrecursionlimit()

-A recursive function is often the most intuitive way to process deeply nested JSON, and temporarily increasing the limit with sys.setrecursionlimit() allows you to handle complex structures without triggering a RecursionError.
+When parsing deeply nested data structures like JSON, a recursive function is often the most intuitive approach, and raising the limit with sys.setrecursionlimit() allows it to handle complex data without a RecursionError.

 import sys